 22 Mar Fun & frolicking at Jour de Fête: Strasbourg

-The Romans used the word ‘festa‘, which became ‘feste‘ in Old French and then ‘fête‘ in Modern French… it’s all about festivals & feasts, fun & frolics, albeit not too much frolicking at Jour de Fête, all activity was above board.
+Back to Strasbourg and Jour de Fête.
+The Romans referred to ‘festa’.
+This then became ‘feste’ in Old French.
+And then ‘fête‘ in Modern French.
+At Jour de Fête it is all about un jour, a day, of festivals & feasts, fun & frolics, albeit the frolicking when I was at Jour de Fête stayed above board.

 What I ate & drank at Jour de Fête

-I sat at the bar, as the restaurant was full that night and I’d only booked that afternoon.
-The gentleman sitting next to me, having a drink, as that was what the bar was about, had designed a table in the restaurant.
+Sitting at the bar, I struck up a conversation with the gentleman sitting next to me, who was the proud designer of one of the tables in the restaurant.
 And a very nice table it was.
 He was based in Mittelbergheim, across the Alsace Wine Route from Andlau, where we had been that morning to visit Marc Kreydenweiss.
 It made me feel that Alsace was small, cosy & familiar.

 For my starter, I went for octopus.
-Having lived in Spain, and knowing my pulpo gallego, I was reluctant, but it really was good… spiced up with green olives, orange zest & sun-dried tomatoes, if my memory serves me well.
+Having lived in Spain, and knowing my pulpo gallego, I was reluctant, but it really was good… spiced up with green olives, orange zest & sun-dried tomatoes.

 A new fish on me – sabre

 Then I chose a fish dish with seaweed.
-The fish was sabre, a Mediterranean fish that grows up to 5ft long, with sharp rows of teeth & flesh with the firmness of sole but with a taste slightly more towards sardines.
+The fish was sabre, a Mediterranean fish that grows up to 5ft long, with sharp rows of teeth, and flesh with the firmness of sole, but (another ‘but’) with a taste ever so slightly towards sardines.

 Lemon tart with a Vendange Tardive

-You can find the full itinerary of my Alsace wine tour with Clos Driver Wine Tours on my post about Strasbourg.
+Read more about Strasbourg, and track the full itinerary of my Alsace wine tour with Clos Driver Wine Tours.
+Here are my other posts on Alsace:

 - Style & Sensitivity: Weinbach